lubianat/semantic_web_course_report/manuscript.md

 ## Property creation on Wikidata

-To represent the cell-type --> marker property, I proposed a property for the Wikidata community.
+To represent the cell-type marker relation, I proposed a property called `has marker` to the Wikidata community.
 In Wikidata:Property proposal (<https://www.wikidata.org/wiki/Wikidata:Property_proposal/has_positive_marker>), I posted a message in 17th of November presenting the property, domain and range constraints, as well as additional comments.
-The html of the property proposal is reproduced below:
+The html of the property proposal is reproduced in the next session.

+The proposal was accompanied by the following motivation statement:

+    "Even though the concept of a marker gene/protein is not clear cut, it is very important, and widely used in databases and scientific articles.

+    This property will help us to represent that a gene/protein has been reported as a marker by a credible source, and should always contain a reference.

+    Some markers are reported as proteins and some as genes.
+Some genes don`t encode proteins, and some protein markers are actually protein complexes.

+    The property would be inclusive to these slightly different markers.
+    Some cell types are marked by absence of expression of genes/proteins/protein expression.
+As these seem to be less common than positive markers (no organized databases, for example) they are left outside the value range for this property"

+### Initial proposal {.page_break_before}

 <div class="property-navibox" dir="ltr"><style data-mw-deduplicate="TemplateStyles:r1021077283">.mw-parser-output .property-navibox{background-color:#dff;border:3px solid #cddddd}.mw-parser-output .property-navibox-header{background-color:#dff;outline:3px solid #cddddd;padding:4px}.mw-parser-output .property-navibox-links{float:right;margin:0}.mw-parser-output .property-navibox-links li{display:inline;margin:0}.mw-parser-output .property-navibox-links li:after{display:inline;content:" – "}.mw-parser-output .property-navibox-links li:last-child:after{content:none}.mw-parser-output .property-navibox-main{overflow-x:auto}.mw-parser-output .property-navibox table{display:table;overflow-x:visible}.mw-parser-output .property-navibox-main tr{vertical-align:text-top}.mw-parser-output .property-navibox-main th{width:20%}.mw-parser-output .property-navibox[dir="ltr"] .property-navibox-main th{text-align:left}.mw-parser-output .property-navibox[dir="rtl"] .property-navibox-main th{text-align:right}</style><div class="property-navibox-header"><div><span style="background-color:#0C0;">  </span> <span id="P8872"></span>Done: <a href="/wiki/Property:P8872" title="Property:P8872">has marker</a> <small>(P8872)</small> (<a href="/wiki/Property_talk:P8872" title="Property talk:P8872">Talk and documentation</a>)</div></div><div class="property-navibox-main"><table><tbody><tr><th>Description</th><td><span lang="en">a gene or a protein published as a marker of a species-specific cell type</span></td></tr><tr><th>Represents</th><td><a href="/wiki/Q2776413" title="Q2776413">Marker gene <small>(Q2776413)</small></a> (partially)</td></tr><tr><th>Data type</th><td><a href="/wiki/Special:MyLanguage/Help:Data_type#wikibase-item" title="Special:MyLanguage/Help:Data type">Item</a></td></tr><tr><th>Domain</th><td>?subject <a href="/wiki/Property:P31" title="Property:P31">instance of <small>(P31)</small></a> <a href="/wiki/Q189118" title="Q189118">cell type <small>(Q189118)</small></a> .
 <p>?subject <a href="/wiki/Property:P703" title="Property:P703">found in taxon <small>(P703)</small></a> ?taxon .